-Generalized von Mises
+Non-normal Distributions of Phase Angles

 Schurgin, Wixted, and Brady (2018) argued that the peaked high-tailed distribution of decision outcomes found in visual working memory may be due to a nonlinear scaling of the psychological space, such that the distances between items far from the true value become increasingly compressed.
 Smith, Saber, Corbett, and Lilburn (in press) used the circular diffusion model to model continuous outcome decisions about the hues of noisy color patches and compared two models of the drift rates in the decision process.
-One was a two-component model similar to Zhang and Luck's (2008) memory-plus-guessing model, and the other was a continuous model with nonnormal phase angles, with similar properties to Schurgin et al.'s nonlinear scaling model.
+One was a two-component model similar to Zhang and Luck's (2008) memory-plus-guessing model, and the other was a continuous model with non-normal phase angles, with similar properties to Schurgin et al.'s nonlinear scaling model.
 They found that the two models gave almost identical pictures of the evidence entering the decision process: On the majority of trials, the phase angle of the drift rate, which represents the encoded stimulus identity, was clustered around the true value, but on the remaining trials it was distributed uniformly around the circle.
-We implemented a similar model for our task, with nonnormal distributions of phase angles of the drift rate.
-We found the nonnormal model performed similarly to our threshold model and the estimated parameters of the model supported the idea of a threshold or threshold-like retrieval process.
+We implemented a similar model for our task, with non-normal distributions of phase angles of the drift rate.
+We found the non-normal model performed similarly to our threshold model and the estimated parameters of the model supported the idea of a threshold or threshold-like retrieval process.
 We omit the details of this model.

 Discussion